eonu/transformers-from-scratch/README.md

 The following datasets were used to test the above transformer implementations on various tasks.

-- [arXiv Paper Abstracts](https://www.kaggle.com/datasets/spsayakpaul/arxiv-paper-abstracts): arXiv manuscripts and ther metadata including titles, abstracts and categories.
+- [arXiv Paper Abstracts](https://www.kaggle.com/datasets/spsayakpaul/arxiv-paper-abstracts): arXiv manuscripts and their metadata including titles, abstracts and categories.
 - [CommonLit Readability Prize](https://www.kaggle.com/competitions/commonlitreadabilityprize): Literary passages and their associated "readability" score for use in grade 3-12 classrooms.
 - [Reddit r/FloridaMan](https://www.kaggle.com/datasets/bcruise/reddit-rfloridaman): News headlines about various (often funny and irrational) actions performed by Florida men and women.
 - [Europarl](https://www.kaggle.com/datasets/nltkdata/europarl): Transcriptions of European Parliament proceedings between 1996-2006, collected in 11 languages.